obsmax/srfpython/README.md

 cd ~/git/srfpython/tutorials/10_notebooks
 jupyter notebook
 ```

+## Contributing authors
+* 2024 : The program has been converted from python 2.7 to >3.7 by Pierric Mora.

 ## Related references
 * Lehujeur, M., Chevrot, S., Villaseñor, A., Masini, E., Saspiturry, N., Lescoutre, R., Sylvander, M., 2021.
 Three-dimensional shear velocity structure of the Mauléon and Arzacq Basins (Western Pyrenees).
 BSGF - Earth Sci.
 Bull.
 192, 47. https://doi.org/10.1051/bsgf/2021039